vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-space-syntax.md

 * _replica_factor_

     _replica_factor_ specifies the number of replicas in the cluster.
 The default replica factor is 1.
 The suggested number is 3 in cluster.
 It is usually 3 in production.
+Due to the majority voting principle, it must set to be odd.

 * _charset_